OmerAttias/Remote-Control-Car/README.md

 - A self remote control car using arduino.
 The car will be controlled by an RF based remote.
 It has self prevent Collision system based on ultrasonic sensor.

-- It has another featuers like leds and buzzer which also controlled by the remote.
+- It has another featuers such as leds and buzzer which also controlled by the remote.

 >personally i prefered to buy a car package which including all the crucial component, Visit the purchase site https://www.aliexpress.com/item/32864937005.html?spm=a2g0o.detail.1000014.16.13183dc6ePUnYa&gps-id=pcDetailBottomMoreOtherSeller&scm=1007.40000.303897.0&scm_id=1007.40000.303897.0&scm-url=1007.40000.303897.0&pvid=a9dfd396-c832-4fd8-8377-291fd796a410&_t=gps-id:pcDetailBottomMoreOtherSeller,scm-url:1007.40000.303897.0,pvid:a9dfd396-c832-4fd8-8377-291fd796a410,tpp_buckets:668%232846%238112%23568&pdp_ext_f=%7B%22sku_id%22%3A%2265459417337%22%2C%22sceneId%22%3A%2230050%22%7D&pdp_npi=2%40dis%21ILS%2191.41%2186.83%21%21%21%21%21%402101d1ae16633628333921523ebd81%2165459417337%21rec